Consensys/doc.teku/docs/HowTo/Get-Started/Run-Teku.md

 !!! warning
     Don't pass the validator keys as a command line option to both the beacon node and validator client.
-This can cause a [slashable offence].
+This can cause a [slashable offense].

 By default, [validator clients] can connect to the beacon node at `http://127.0.0.1:5051`.
 Use the [`--rest-api-interface`](../../Reference/CLI/CLI-Syntax.md#rest-api-interface)